Working with Reports, Batch Jobs, and XMLports

 Using Saved Settings

-With some reports, depending on how they are designed, the report page might include the Saved Settings section that contains one or more entries in the Use default value from box.
-The entries in this box are called saved settings.
+The request page can include the Saved Settings section that contains one or more entries in the Use default value from box.
 A saved setting is basically a predefined group of options and filters that you can apply to the report before previewing or sending the report to a file.
 The saved settings entry called Last used options and filters is always available.
-This entry sets the report to use options and filters that were used the last time you looked at the report.
+This entry sets the report to use options and filters that were used the last time you used the report.

 If you are an administrator, you can create and manage the saved settings for reports for all users.
-For more information, see Managing Saved Settings on Reports.
+For more information, see Manage Saved Settings for Reports and Batch Jobs.

 Previewing a Report